devramsean0/groupwisedocs/src/content/docs/ldap/01-configuring-edirectory.md

 If you don't have a static IP, this will fail.

+If you are asked for the postgres database details, pick any username and password.
+It doesn't really matter

 ## Step 3: After Installation
 Now, you should install the OES Unified Management Console (UMC) This provides quick links to things like the identity console.